input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 investments in the language and platform, and essentially eliminates the risk that the we build our technology atop a disappearing or deprecating foundation.

-That is not to say that there are not alternatives.
 WebAssembly is a promising target as well, and [Tweag](https://www.tweag.io/) has just merged a [WebAssembly backend](https://www.tweag.io/blog/2022-11-22-wasm-backend-merged-in-ghc/) into GHC as well (great work and congrats!).
 WebAssembly is not as ubiquitous as JavaScript yet, and has a harder time interacting with JavaScript directly.